jspsych/jsPsych/docs/plugins/html-slider-response.md

 Current version: 1.1.2.
 [See version history](https://github.com/jspsych/jsPsych/blob/main/packages/plugin-html-slider-response/CHANGELOG.md).

-This plugin displays HTML content and allows the participant to respond by dragging a slider.
+This plugin displays HTML content and allows the participant to respond by dragging or using a keyboard to pan through a slider.

 ## Parameters